MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

   ```Python
     print(df)
    ```
 3. Load revosalepy and calculate a statistical summary for data in one of the columns.
-Print the output
+Print the output to view mean, standard deviation, and other measures.

   ```Python
     from revoscalepy import rx_summary